Description

 Description and the 'silent character'

 Anthony Minghella, in 'Cigarettes and Chocolate', constructed a radio play out of this central situation, the need for description.
-The female protagonist stays silent till her finale monologue.A vivid interactive 'dialogue' with her is created by continuous description, coming from her lover and from her friends.
+The female protagonist stays silent till her finale monologue.For most of the play, there is a vivid interactive 'dialogue' with her.
+It is created by continuous description, coming from her lover and from her friends.
 The irony is, of course, that they misread her physical signals.
-Then the radio listeners, who do not have direct access to these, are let into the truth about her, by her own direct monologue to them.
+Then the radio listeners, who do not have direct access to these, are let into the truth about her - her own direct monologue to them.

 Comments on description